What is a Foster?

 Does it cost money to foster?

 SCMR pays all medical expenses.
 We ask the foster homes provide flea and heartworm prevention.
 Most foster homes learn to groom their own dogs or find a groomer who is willing to groom SCMR maltese for free or at a drastically reduced rate.
-We do not want fostering to be a financial burden on our foster homes and do supply help whenever possible.
+We do not want fostering to be a financial burden on our foster homes and do supply limited help whenever possible.

 What are the requirements to be a foster?